-A Pre-construction Conference will be scheduled within 30 days of construction commencement to review federal compliance requirements and draw request procedures.
+For any project utilizing HOME funds, a Pre-construction Conference shall be scheduled within 30 days of construction commencement to review federal compliance requirements and draw request procedures.

-An onsite OAC Meeting will be scheduled during the last week of each month.
-The DCA Construction Project Manager will be notified via email of monthly OAC meeting dates and times.
-DCA staff may not attend all onsite OAC meetings.
+For any project utilizing HOME funds, an onsite OAC Meeting shall be scheduled monthly.
+The DCA Construction Project Manager shall be notified via email of monthly OAC meeting dates and times.